AlgorithmCrackers/Interview-Questions/00_Arrays/README.md

 13. Given an array of unknown size, reverse the positive numbers (before a negative marker) in the array.
 Ex: [2, 3, 1, 4,-1...] would become [4, 1, 3, 2, -1...]   - **[SegregatePositiveAndNegativeNumbers](SegregatePositiveAndNegativeNumbers)**

+14. You are given a square 2D image matrix where each integer represents a pixel.
+Write a method transposeMatrix to transform the matrix into its Transpose - in-place. - **[transposeMatrix](transposeMatrix)**

 > Questions 8 and 9 have been taken from [Cracking the Coding Interview](http://www.amazon.com/Cracking-Coding-Interview-6th-Edition/dp/0984782850)